cs1302uga/cs1302-minesweeper-alpha/README.md

 System.exit(exitStatus);
 ```

-If an error does exit the program, then the last line in the code above
+If an error does not exit the program, then the last line in the code above
 should be omitted.

 Here is a list of the different errors that can occur in the program:

-* **Invalid Usage Error:** If your program detects encounters any number of
+* **Invalid Usage Error:** If your program encounters any number of
   command-line arguments other than one (i.e., if `args.length != 1`),
   then the error message and exit status in the table near the end of
   this section should be used.